-Luckily, the duo also found that adding abnormal inventory growth into your forecasts can improve the forecasts' accuracy "as much as 15.08% for over-inventoried retailer."
-This makes it easier to shed excess inventory and recover financially.
+Luckily, the duo also found that adding abnormal inventory growth into your forecasts can improve the forecasts’ accuracy “as much as 15.08% for the over-inventoried retailer.”
+This makes it easier to shed surplus inventory and recover financially.

 Excess inventory will naturally lead to some excess waste.
 After all, the more stock you have on hand, the harder it is to sell or give it away.

 And how you give it away (especially if you’re just throwing it away) could damage your brand’s reputation.
 After all, people don’t want to buy from companies that clash with their values – especially not when it comes to the environment or fair labor practices.